Jazz Road is a national initiative supporting jazz artists throughout the United States through expanded opportunities to tour.

 If you represent an organization that presents or programs jazz—or is interested in expanding their work to include jazz presenting—please complete this form.
 They are looking for presenters/programmers of all types, from jazz clubs to places of worship to performing arts centers to house concerts to non-traditional presenters, and communities from rural or isolated to urban.

-Jazz Road will offer touring subsidies to help artists make the leap from localized success to reach new audiences outside their home area, and also residency subsidies to help artists explore their work in a community outside their home area through new collaborations, performances, and experiences.
+Jazz Road offers touring subsidies to help artists make the leap from localized success to reach new audiences outside their home area, and also residency subsidies to help artists explore their work in a community outside their home area through new collaborations, performances, and experiences.

 Designed for emerging and mid-career artists, Jazz Road Tours supports small, three- to six-site tours at an array of venue types, often in rural communities and other areas traditionally underserved by the genre.